jturner421/metaprompting/prompts/requirements/assistant-specific/aider/initial-project-requirements-management-prompt.md

 1. Enter command: /chat-mode ask if not already in ask mode
 2. Reply with 'ready' when you're in ask mode"

-[STOP - Do not proceed until user replies with "ready".
-DO NOT proceed with Project idea verification until the user confirms they are in "ask" mode]
+[STOP - Do not proceed until user replies with "ready"]

 [STEP 1] Project Idea Verification
 Check context for project idea or problem statement.